shehraan/shehraan/README.md

 💻 Driven innovator, always hungry for new learnings
-📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersections of AI with messaging, healthcare and finance 🌟 Main languages: Javascript, C++, Python, HTML and CSS
+📝 Strong interest in Data Science, Artificial Intelligence, and Embedded Development 🔭 Working on the intersections of AI with messaging, healthcare and finance 🌟 Main languages: Python, C++, JS, HTML and CSS
 </pre>
 <hr>